openmethane/openmethane-prior/README.md

 ### Installation

-To get started, you will need to make sure that poetry is installed.
+To get started, you will need to make sure that [poetry](https://python-poetry.org/docs/) is installed.
-Open methane prior can be installed from source with:
+The Open Methane prior can be installed from source with:

 ```bash
 poetry install --all-extras